giantswarm/github-workflows/README.md

-# Github Workflows
+# GitHub workflows

-Set of Github Workflows to use on GiantSwarm repositories.
+A repository of reusable workflows, intended for use in the `giantswrm` organization.